OctoNezd/oldlander/README.md

 Note: this is kinda unsupported, I don't use Chromium browsers.

-Install addon .crx file from Releases tab.
+1. Download addon .crx file from Releases tab.

+2. Go to Addons, enable developer mode and click `+(from .zip/.crx/.user.js)`

+3. Select downloaded .crx

 I cant release it on official store due to the fact I can't pay the registration fee with any of my bank cards.